reinert/requestor/README.md

 ## Store

-Requestor provides a place where we can save and retrieve objects by key: the `Store`.
-There are two different kinds of Store: `RootStore` and `LeafStore`.
-The [Session](#session) features a long-living `RootStore` where we can save and retrieve objects by key during the Session's life.
-On top of that, whenever we create a new **Request** or **Service**, we have access to a new short-living `LeafStore` to manage data during the component's lifecycle.

-The `LeafStore` envelopes a `Store` (be it Leaf or Root) to expose access to its data.
-Thus, whenever the Leaf Store is queried, it first tries to retrieve data from its local storage.
-Not succeeding, it queries the underlying Store.
-When saving data, we can ask the Leaf Store to save it locally or delegate it to the wrapped Store.
-Finally, when deleting, we are able to remove only locally saved data.
-We cannot delete data persisted in the underlying Store from the Leaf Store.

-The `Session`, the `Service`, the `Request` and the `Response` types extend the `Store` interface, so that all of them provide the following store operations:
+Requestor features a component to save and retrieve objects by key: the `Store`.
+The `Session`, the `Service`, the `Request`, and the `Response` types extend the `Store` interface so that all of them provide such functionality.

+When a Store is generated from another store, it is linked to the previous Store in a tree structure.
+This structure allows the Stores to maintain their own scope of saved data while delegating queries to the parents when they do not find an object.

+For example, if we create a Request from a Session, the Request is a Store linked to the Session Store.
+Differently, if we create a Request from a Service, the Request Store is linked to the Service Store.
+In its turn, since a Service is created from a Session, the Service Store is linked to the Session Store.

+Also, note that when a Request produces a Response, they share the same Store.
+So there is one Store only in a Request-Response lifecycle.

+A Store provides the following operations:

 ```java
 interface Store {